joaomelo/textorama/README.md

 You can start authoring by accessing the [app](https://textorama.online/) and clicking **new** or **open** in the top bar.

+By the way, all those top bar buttons are tied to keyboard shortcuts: "new" is "alt + n", "open" with "ctrl + o", and "search" through "ctrl + f".

+Depending on your browser support, you will see buttons "save" that goes by "ctrl + s" and "save as" with "ctrl + d".
+Other users will see "download" that also works with "ctrl + d".

 # Local Files

-Suppose you are on a computer using Chrome, Edge, and Opera.
+Suppose you are on a computer using Chrome, Edge, or Opera.
 In that case, you will have an experience similar to desktop apps with the ability to save to the same file continuously.

 Better still, on those platforms, the browser lets you install Textorama on your local machine.
 After that, you can open files directly from your system file explorer.